 Begin with a sketch of the design.
 This mural was used for a Winnie the Pooh children’s birthday party.
-We wanted to create a forest scene for a more natural look.
+We wanted to create a forest scene to serve as a backdrop.
 The plan was to do a garden-style food table and incorporate the style of the illustrations in the original story books.
 Using books as source for the style we created a sketch for the design of a clearing in the woods.

 Using a ball point pen we sketched the outline of the design onto the canvas drop cloth.
 We wanted the bushes to be soft in appearance so we only outlined branches and trunks to fill the foliage in with color

 Outline: Using a 1/2″ paint brush we painted the black outlines.
 We wanted a loose, sketchy quality so we did not make the lines an even thickness.
 The outline can be any dark color, based on the look that you are trying to achieve.
 Allow the outline paint to dry (dries fast on the fabric, was about 30 minutes).

 Color: Now you are ready for color.
 This is the fun part!
 Get bowls for each color and a jar of water.
 Put a tablespoon or so of paint in a small bowl.
 Double or triple amount of paint for the amount of water to add to the paint and mix around.
 You need to water the paint do in order to get it to spread on the canvas material that will absorb the moisture very quickly.
 If you want the colors dark and saturated add less water.
 If you want the effect to be light and watery add more water.
 Adjust the water or paint level until you get the desired consistency.
 You can test the color on paper to see how dark.
 We wanted ours very thin to give a light, watercolor effect, but this is a matter of taste.